otvin/raytracer3/README.md

 * _dof_demo.ppm_ - simple demo of depth of field
 * _torus_demo2.ppm_ - showing a classic kid's ring stack toy
+* _spheres_demo.ppm_ - The final project from mpraytracer, implemented here.
+Shows depth of field, "sky" background, and fuzz on the metal (which is subtle)

 While not included in the print copy, Jamis Buck posted details for the scenes shown in the book for chapters 11-14 and 16 on-line.
 Links can be found in demoscenes.py.